My Professional Background

 • How long does a home inspection take to complete?

-Our typical home inspections last between 2-3 hours.
+My typical home inspection lasts between 3-4 hours.
 I want to ensure that I provide you with the most comprehensive inspection possible.

-The report will not be completed onsite, aside from making pertinent notes and taking pictures, so that I can focus my attention on providing you with a really great inspection and answering any questions you may have!
+The report will not be completed onsite, aside from making pertinent notes and taking pictures, so that I can focus my attention on providing you with a high quality inspection and answering any questions you may have!

 • What is involved in a typical home inspection?